MatthiasKoh/continual-learning/README.md

 # Continual Learning with CIFAR10
-This is a PyTorch implementation of the continual learning experiments that closely follows https://github.com/GMvandeVen/continual-learning aand described in the following papers:
+This is a PyTorch implementation of the continual learning experiments that closely follows https://github.com/GMvandeVen/continual-learning and takes reference to experients described in the following papers:
 * Three scenarios for continual learning ([link](https://arxiv.org/abs/1904.07734))
 * Generative replay with feedback connections as a general strategy for continual learning ([link](https://arxiv.org/abs/1809.10635))